 I love asparagus.
 My favorite way is grilled on tin foil with lemon and olive oil.
 We grill it all summer long.
 However, sometimes we buy too much.
 It can spoil quickly, which means we store.
-Check out how to store fresh apsaragus:
+Check out how to store fresh asparagus:

 Storing maple syrup is pretty easy.
-It lasts a long time, but we have a few good storage tips you should know about along with detailed explanations as to why and how to store it based on type of maple syrup (light vs. dark) and other considerations.
+It lasts a long time, but we have a few good storage tips you should know about along with detailed explanations as to why and how to store it based on the type of maple syrup (light vs. dark) and other considerations.

 Donuts taste best when you eat them right after they’re done baking (it’s why Krispy Kreme stores announce it on their signs).
 It’s not always possible to eat them fresh out of the oven, but there are ways to store them so you can mimic those freshness days — or even weeks — later.

 Chocolate might melt fast in the heat, but you can actually keep it tasting fresh for days, months or even years by following a few tips.
 Here’s a secret: The refrigerator isn’t the best place for it, though.

 Sugar is one of the most important staple ingredients in your kitchen, but it can get hard and nasty if you don’t store it properly.
 Luckily, it’s pretty easy to store so that doesn’t happen.

 Buttercream leftover can still be used again but only if you’re able to keep it fresh and intact by storing it properly.
 One of the ways to maintain its freshness is to properly prepare buttercream in the first place.